Nancy Wake: Portrayals

 An Australian television mini-series was released in 1987 entitled Nancy Wake, which is based on the 1956 biography by Russell Braddon.
-It was released as True Colors in the U.S..
+It was released as True Colors in the US.
 Wake was played by Australian actress Noni Hazlehurst and Wake herself made a cameo appearance in the role of Madame Fouret.
 Wake also was made a consultant for the film but only after the script had been written.
 She criticised the script upon reading it, and she did so again at the launch of the mini-series.
-Wake was disappointed that the film was changed from an 8-hour resistance story to a 4-hour love story.
+Wake was disappointed that the film was changed from an eight-hour resistance story to a four-hour love story.
 The producers said that they did not have the budget for the longer version and that it was difficult to cover all Wake's exploits in the reduced time frame.
 Wake also candidly criticized aspects that she felt were not a true depiction of events, and continued for the rest of her life to criticize the script.
 Similarly, Seasons 1 and 2 of the late 1980s British television series Wish Me Luck were based on her exploits and much of the dialogue was copied from her autobiography.
 Rachael Blampied portrayed Nancy Wake in the 2014 TVNZ docu-drama Nancy Wake: The White Mouse.

 In 2002, Melissa Beowulf's portrait of Wake was a finalist in the Doug Moran National Portrait Prize.
 It was later acquired by the National Portrait Gallery.
 Beowulf chose Wake as a subject to help ensure she received greater recognition within Australia.

 Christine Croydon's Underground, a play reviewing Wake's life opened at The Gasworks Theatre in Melbourne in March 2019.

 In 2019, the book Liberation, a historical novel based on the events of Wake's wartime service, was released.
 Written by Imogen Kealey, the book's dust jacket from the Grand Central Publishing edition released in April 2020 mentions that the story is in development as a "major motion picture."

 On 27 August 2020, it was announced that Elizabeth Debicki would star and executive produce a limited series about Wake titled Code Name Hélène, based on Ariel Lawhon's novel of the same name.